Richard Danielpour

 Among Danielpour's awards are a Guggenheim Foundation Fellowship, the Charles Ives Fellowship and a Lifetime Achievement Award – both from the American Academy of Arts and Letters, five Macdowell Colony Fellowships, a Jerome Foundation Award, and a Rockefellar Foundation Grant.

-As an educator, Danielpour serves on the faculties of both the Curtis Institute of Music and the Manhattan School of Music, while also participating in master classes and residencies around the country.
+As an educator, Danielpour has been serving on the faculties of both the Curtis Institute of Music since 1993 and the UCLA Herb Alpert School of Music since 2017, while also participating in master classes and residencies around the country.
+He previously served on the faculty of the Manhattan School of Music.

 Works for Winds